 - Inna and its sisters

 Q1. what are the benefits of learning Arabic language?

 There are many benefits of learning the Arabic language that include improved communication, cultural understanding, access to Arabic literature, and understanding of the Quran, Hadith, and other Islamic scriptures.
 Gaining an understanding of the Quran is one of the best advantages of learning Arabic.

 Yes, you can start from level one and reach the Advanced level under the guidance of professional Tutors.
-Learn basic Arabic words for beginners and head on to being fluent in conversation and understanding Arabic.
+Learn basic Arabic alphabet pronunciation for beginners and head on to being fluent in conversation and understanding Arabic.